 No one should have to go hungry.
-That’s why Gate City Bank has donated more than $120,000 and is having team members volunteer to transform a pop-up food pantry into a permanent hunger relief program in West Fargo.
-The program is the first of its kind in the community.
+That’s why Gate City Bank has donated more than $120,000 and deployed multiple team member volunteers to transform a pop-up food pantry into a permanent hunger relief program in West Fargo, ND – the first of its kind in the community.

-By working together, these community partners are helping to ensure that the West Fargo Eats food pantry maintains three days’ worth of canned goods, cereal, rice, noodles, bread, dairy products and protein/meat to help those in need.
-Hygiene items will also be offered.
+These community partners are helping to ensure that the West Fargo Eats food pantry maintains three days’ worth of canned goods, cereal, rice, noodles, bread, dairy products and protein/meat to help those in need.
+Hygiene items are also offered.

-Lutheran Church of the Cross committed 2.5% of their capital campaign for ongoing funding, along with the physical space for the new permanent food relief program and volunteer support.
+Lutheran Church of the Cross committed 2.5% of its capital campaign for ongoing funding, along with the physical space for the new permanent food relief program and the volunteers who drive it.

-Gate City Bank has also been a longtime supporter of the YWCA Cass Clay, helping the nonprofit build an economic enrichment wing in 2015 and transitional housing in 2010.
-In 2017, the Bank stepped up again to pledge $1.5 million (the largest donation in YWCA’s history) toward the Grace Garden expansion.
+Gate City Bank has also been a longtime supporter of YWCA Cass Clay, helping the nonprofit build transitional housing in 2010 and an economic enrichment wing in 2015.
+In 2017, the Bank stepped up again to pledge $1.5 million (the largest donation in YWCA Cass Clay’s history) toward the Grace Garden expansion.
 The 30-unit women’s supportive housing initiative promotes an environment of safety, stability and community for women and children who have experienced domestic abuse and poverty.

 Additionally, Gate City Bank is a longstanding, trusted partner of Great Plains Food Bank in supporting hunger relief throughout the region.
-One example is when the Bank provided funding for a semi-truck to travel across North Dakota and western Minnesota to provide food to rural communities, as well as volunteers.
-With 38 years of experience, Great Plains Food Bank will be the sustainable source of the food distributed at the new West Fargo hunger relief pantry.
+One example is when the Bank provided funding for a semi-truck to travel across North Dakota and western Minnesota to provide food for rural communities.
+The Bank also provided volunteers as part of this effort.
+With 38 years of experience, Great Plains Food Bank is the sustainable food source for West Fargo Eats.

 Increased demand for local emergency food supplies in recent years has made the need for a permanent hunger-relief program evident.
-Established in 2020, the West Fargo Eats pop-up food pantry has responded to community needs by operating out of the back of a refrigerated truck in the Lutheran Church of the Cross parking lot on Friday afternoons.
-During the summer of 2020, the pantry fed nearly 3,500 people with 55,000 pounds of food.
+The West Fargo Eats pop-up food pantry responded to community needs by operating out of the back of a refrigerated truck in the Lutheran Church of the Cross parking lot on Friday afternoons.
+During summer 2020, the pantry fed nearly 3,500 people with 55,000 pounds of food.

 “The need was even more significant than we anticipated,” says Rev. Joel Baranko, Lead Pastor at Lutheran Church of the Cross.
 “While we knew our efforts were helping, we believed an even greater impact could be made if we offered a permanent solution.”

-One day West Fargo Eats served 544 people in 90 minutes.
+There was a day when West Fargo Eats served 767 people in 90 minutes.
 With increasing demand, organizers knew they needed to do more.
-The new permanent food bank will be located at the current Lutheran Church of the Cross property in West Fargo.
+The new permanent operation is now open, located at the current Lutheran Church of the Cross property in West Fargo.